hopfmonoid/assign/README.md

 ## To run the program:

-assign -p prefs.txt -d disc.txt -z number
+assign -p prefs.txt -d disc.txt -z seed

 The parameter passed with -z option is a seed for the pseudo random number generator.
 This parameter is optional, but it helps if we want to repeat the results.